 Fluffy Spider supports patient privacy and interoperability

-We develop standards-based integrated software systems for connected, interoperable digital healthcare.
+We develop integrated health solutions and standards-based integrated software systems for connected, interoperable digital healthcare.
 Our solutions manage the electronic health information journey from devices to the cloud and medical record systems.

 We implement solutions in the cloud and the clinic to make health data secure and available when and where you need it.
 Our experienced team can bring together your devices, telehealth systems, EHRs and other patient management software to ensure each platform works together and delivers frictionless health.